 Use the trip planner to find out how to get there from your current position.

 San Francisco has more than 200 parks.
-One of them is Rinkon Park by the waterfront of Embarcaradero with its huge sculpture of a bow and arrow also know as the Cupid’s Span”.
+One of them is Rincon Park by the waterfront of Embarcadero with its huge sculpture of a bow and arrow also know as the Cupid’s Span”.
 Its location at the waterfront makes it so popular to the locals for walking, jogging or cycling.
 The view on the San Francisco Bay Bridge is amazing and definitely worth a photo.

 8 – Free walking tours San Francisco